AddonShelf/AddonShelf/README.md

 # AddonShelf
-An WoW Addon Manager and just an Addon Manager
+A WoW Addon Manager and just an Addon Manager